XRPLF/rippled/CONTRIBUTING.md

 ## Pull requests

 In general, pull requests use `develop` as the base branch.
 (Hotfixes are an exception.)

+If your changes are not quite ready, but you want to make it easily available for preliminary examination or review, you can create a "Draft" pull request.
+While a pull request is marked as a "Draft", you can rebase or reorganize the commits in the pull request as desired.

+Github pull requests are created as "Ready" by default, or you can mark a "Draft" pull request as "Ready".
-Changes to pull requests must be added as new commits.
+Once a pull request is marked as "Ready", any changes must be added as new commits.
+Do not force-push to a branch in a pull request under review.
-Once code reviewers have started looking at your code, please avoid force-pushing a branch in a pull request.
+(This includes rebasing your branch onto the updated base branch.
+Use a merge operation, instead or hit the "Update branch" button at the bottom of the Github PR page.)
 This preserves the ability for reviewers to filter changes since their last review.

 A pull request must obtain **approvals from at least two reviewers** before it can be considered for merge by a Maintainer.